NeilNie/Algorithms_Objective-C/README.md

 Learning and playing around with algorithms can make you a much better programmer or computer sciencetist.
 Many people dive into computer science or programming with little background in algorithms.
 However, with these basic knowledge, you can be the top 10% of programmers.

 ##Contents:
-####Algorithm
-- Palindrome
-- Insert Sort
-- Merge Sort
-- Recursion
-    - GCD
-    - Recursive Drawings
-    - Tower of Hanoi
-    - Reverse String

-####Searching
+####Searching & Sorting
+Some of the searching and sorting algorithms can be simple and intuitive which others are harder to understand.
+With these sample projects, you can develop a good understanding for most algorithms and use them in your projects.

 - Linear Search.
 Find an element in an array.
 - Binary Search.
 Quickly find elements in a sorted array.
 - Count Occurrences.
-Count how often a value appears in an array.
+Count how often a value appears in an array. (under construction)
+- Insert Sort
+- Merge Sort

 ####Data structures
 - Linked list